One Little Independent Records

 One Little Independent Records (formerly One Little Indian Records) is an English independent record label.
 It was founded in 1985 by former Flux of Pink Indians bassist Derek Birkett, his wife Sue Birkett and former Flux guitarist Tim Kelly.

+Its previous name was inspired by the "philosophies of the Indigenous People of the Americas".
 In the 1990s it set up a number of subsidiary labels.

 History

 1980s

-One Little Indian Records was founded in 1985 and managed by former Flux of Pink Indians bassist Derek Birkett, with the name inspired by the "philosophies of the Indigenous People of the Americas".

 Many of the early releases on the label stemmed from the founders' anarcho-punk connections.
 These included reissues of two albums by Flux of Pink Indians, and new releases by several acts previously associated with Crass Records: D & V, The Babymen (featuring members of The Cravats), Annie Anxiety Bandez and the Sugarcubes (who included Björk and other former members of anarcho-punk band K.U.K.L.)
 The first album release on the label was Uncarved Block by Flux.

 Other early signings included A.R.
 Kane., Kitchens of Distinction and The Shamen.

 1990s

 Success continued with Alabama 3, Björk, Chumbawamba, Skunk Anansie, Sneaker Pimps.

-Beginning in 1990, the label created several autonomous satellite imprints including Clean-up Records, Partisan Records and Fat Cat Records, all of which had success.
+Beginning in 1990, the label created several autonomous satellite imprints including Clean-up Records, Partisan Records and Fat Cat Records,.
 Artists on the labels included Alabama 3 (A3), Sigur Rós, and Sneaker Pimps.
 Elemental Records was added to the roster in 1995.

 The song titles of The Shamen's 1996 album Hempton Manor form an acrostic, spelling out "Fuck Birket" in an acrimonious reference to label co-founder Derek Birkett, who wanted the group to move back into more commercial territory.

 In 1997 and 2001, the company also acquired some of the old Rough Trade Records and Nude Records labels, and the rights to several albums previously released by spinART Records.